 New viewing technologies have the capacity to redeliver these snapshots of a lost world to individuals at 3d-enabled workstations, and groups interacting in a classroom environment.
 This may be accomplished with unaltered original images, or through their application as photographic scaffolds or wallpaper for objects within computer derived virtual models.

-This is the most common stereophotograph format, a silver emulsion photographic print mounted on stiff card.
-Sometimes the card is brightly glazed, with ornate printed decoration.
+An early, common, stereophotograph format, a silver emulsion photographic print made from a wet photographic plate prepared and developed in the field.
+Light sensitivity was lost if the negative dried before exposure.
+Sometimes the mount is brightly glazed, with ornate printed decoration.
 Individual photos may be rectangular, or sometimes have an arched top like a window.
+The flat card is brightly glazed.
+Individual photos may be rectangular, or sometimes have an arched top like a window.
 After approximately 1875 the cards were heavier and made of special curved stock which when seen in a stereoscope increased the 3d effect.
-Usually had a legend on the back, or sometimes under the right image.
+Detail shows excellent contrast and detail, with moving subjects blurred during the long exposure.
+Thames embankment, London, c.1860.

-Also known as French tissue views, because this is where they were first made, and were most popular.
-There was no true color photography before about 1905 (autochromes) so hand tinting was the next best thing.
-Tissue views are a special type of tinted photograph where the silver emulsion image is printed on thin tissue paper, backed by another layer of tissue paper with brushed on color corresponding to element sin the picture.
+Known as French tissue views, because this is where they were first made, and were most popular.
+There was no true color photography before about 1903 (autochromes) so hand tinting was the next best thing.
+Tissue views are a special type of tinted photograph where the silver emulsion image is printed on thin tissue paper, backed by another layer of tissue paper with brushed on color corresponding to elements in the picture.
 When viewed under reflected light, it looks like any other photograph but when backlit diffused color tinted the image.
 In addition to color, surprise elements such as balloons, comets, or a moonlit sky were sometimes painted on the backing tissue.
-These creative special effects are especially striking and may also include pricked pinholes to create points of light emphasizing jewelry, stars, fire, lit windows, or candles in the scene.
-Note: the red/cyan glasses of anaglyphic galleries distort original coloring, so these are actually much prettier than can be shown online in that format.
+These creative special effects are especially striking and may also include pricked pinholes and slits to create points of light emphasizing jewelry, stars, fire, lit windows, or candles in the scene.
+This scene of Naples has a quiescent Mt Vesuvius on the horizon (top) that erupts with a fiery smoky plume when lit from behind(bottom).
+By Jean Andrieu, Paris, 1862-72.